 Probably one of the coolest benefits of learning VBA is the ability to create your own functions.

-And there’s one thing which I can say with confidence that every aspiring VBA user wants to learn to create a User Defined Function.
+And there’s one thing that I can say with confidence every aspiring VBA user wants to learn to create a User Defined Function.
 Don’t you?
 Say “Yes” in the comment section, if you are one of those people who want to create a custom function.